platformio/platformio-docs/en/latest/_sources/projectconf/sections/env/options/library/lib_extra_dirs.rst.txt

 A list with extra directories/storages where :ref:`ldf` will look for dependencies.

-This option can also be set by global environment variable :envvar:`PLATFORMIO_LIB_EXTRA_DIRS`.

 .. warning::
   This is a not direct path to a library with source code.
 It should be a path to storage that contains libraries grouped by folders.
 For example,